Peter Townsend (RAF officer): Early life

-Townsend was born in Rangoon, Burma, to doctor's son Lieutenant Colonel Edward Copleston Townsend, of the Indian Army, and his wife, Gladys, daughter of H. Hatt-Cook, of Hartford Hall, Cheshire; his father had married aged 42, 20 years older than his bride.
+Peter Wooldridge Townsend was born on 22 November 1914 in Rangoon, Burma, to doctor's son Lieutenant Colonel Edward Copleston Townsend, of the British Indian Army, and his wife, Gladys, daughter of Herbert Hatt-Cook, of Hartford Hall, Cheshire.
+At the time of the marriage his father was 42, 20 years older than his bride.
 The Townsend family, of Devon, tended to send its sons into the church or the armed forces.

 From 1928 to 1932, Townsend was educated at Haileybury and Imperial Service College, then an all-boys private school.

 RAF career

-Townsend joined the Royal Air Force in 1930 and trained at RAF Cranwell.
+Townsend joined the Royal Air Force in 1933 and trained at RAF Cranwell.
 He was commissioned a pilot officer on 27 July 1935.
 On graduation, he joined No. 1 Squadron RAF at RAF Tangmere flying the Hawker Fury biplane fighter.
 In 1936 he was posted to No. 36 Squadron RAF in Singapore, flying the Vickers Vildebeest torpedo bomber.
 He was promoted to flying officer on 27 January 1937, and returned to Tangmere that year as a member of No. 43 Squadron RAF.
 Townsend was promoted to flight lieutenant on 27 January 1939.